-- Tour, Demo, Portfolio, or other Proofing – In the case of lead generation the products and services are typically of a high price point.
+- Tour, Demo, Portfolio, or other Proofing – In the case of lead generation, the products and services are typical of a high price point.
 This requires a little more proofing and trust-building around your product or service offering, like a demo of the product or a portfolio of past work.

 - Capture – Like most marketing patterns, there is a point of capture that brings interested individuals into your fold, in this case as a lead.